laramiedunlap/FinTech-Case-Study/README.md

 ### Overview and Origin
 * [PagSeguro](https://finance.yahoo.com/quote/PAGS?p=PAGS&.tsrc=fin-srch) was founded by its parent company Universo Online (UOL) in 2006 to provide the digital payment infrastructure for the burgeoning e-commerce sector of Brazil [^1]

-* Between 2006-2011, 45% of Brazil's population had no bank account, and less than 30% had internet access.
+* Between 2006-2011, forty-five percent of Brazil's population had no bank account, and less than thirty percent had internet access.
 Yet UOL, the largest digital content, internet product and service provider in Brazil, saw the potential growth and knew that the expansion of internet users would beget a boom in the need for fast online payments [^2]

 * Fastforward to 2022, and PagSeguro brings in 250 million (USD) annually in net income and offers an entire online banking ecosystem to its users. [^3]